jah10527/laserLineToolkit/readme.md

-cv::findChessboardCorners may be time consuming, just be patient.
+The cv::findChessboardCorners may be time-consuming, just be patient.